open-education-api/specification/docs/community/README.md

 * Rights and obligations of a working group member.

 For more information on the Governance model, please access the **Governance** link at the left side of this page.

+To register for the working group and become an active part of the Community, please click **here**.